tensorflow/tfjs-layers/pull_request_template.md

-Please remember to tag your pull request:
+Please remember to apply all applicable tags to your pull request:
 ----
 Our release notes are automatically generated from the commit messages.
 Please structure your commit message using these tags to simplify the release notes processs.